sirixdb/sirix/README.md

       final int maxTime);
 </code></pre>

+With wtx.revertTo(int) you're able to revert everything to an old revision (given by the integer).
+Followed by a commit the former version is commited as a new revision.

 Use one of the provided axis to navigate through the DOM-like tree-structre (for instance in level order only through level 4):
 <pre><code>final LevelOrderAxis axis = new LevelOrderAxis.Builder(rtx).includeSelf().filterLevel(4).build()</code></pre>